-Step 3: Approach former school mates and colleagues, friends at sports clubs and hobby clubs.
+Step 3: Approach former schoolmates and colleagues, friends at sports clubs and hobby clubs.
 In short, everyone who could already be in a network, but you did not know that they formed your network.
 Contact people again.
 Even if this is a while ago.
 Renew these contacts.
 LinkedIn is an important tool for reviving contacts.
 Make lists of these contacts and add where you know them and what they do.
-In this way you build up your network and this results in valuable new contacts.
+In this way, you build up your network and this results in invaluable new contacts.

 Step 4: Approach people you don’t know at all!
 Right here social media can help greatly, after all, you are not asking but looking for a job and just want information.

 This part is often forgotten.
 Maintaining a network takes time, but the time you invest in it can be invaluable.
 So regularly send a message to your contacts, pick up the phone or agree on meeting with them.
 Don’t just walk past these “old” contacts at meetings because you are focused on making new contacts.
 Stay connected with your entire network.
 Old and new!

 Do this consequently and continuously and you are also expanding your network!